gae-init/gae-init-docs/main/templates/guide/guide.md

 ### customize styles {#custom_styles}
-In order to customize the style of your page you can edit the files in [main/static/src/style](https://github.com/gae-init/gae-init-docs/blob/master/main/static/src/style), the main file being [style.less](https://github.com/gae-init/gae-init-docs/blob/master/main/static/src/style/style.less).
+In order to customize the style of your page you can edit or in most cases simply add further files in [main/static/src/style](https://github.com/gae-init/gae-init-docs/blob/master/main/static/src/style), the main file being [style.less](https://github.com/gae-init/gae-init-docs/blob/master/main/static/src/style/style.less).
+If you add further files make sure to include them in `style.less`.

 [Less](http://lesscss.org) is a powerful CSS generation language that will help you to not repeat yourself while writing your stylesheets.
 In the case of